 Do you know your Enneagram number?
 Many of us do these days.
 If so, do you know your stance?
 They are a resource to help apply what you know about your number.

-“Non-judgmental self-observation” is what 19th century mystic, George Gurdjieff described as a tool for reflection that the Enneagram helps us to consider.
+“Non-judgmental self-observation” is the tool for reflection that the Enneagram helps us to consider.
 How are you able to observe in a non-judging manner the extent to which you struggle most with either thinking, feeling, or doing?

 Kathy Hurley and Ted Donson wrote most extensively about Horney’s three different approaches to life’s problems in light of the Enneagram.
 In summary, they describe how some of us seek: